One Night Stand (2016 film): Plot

-It is here where he gets introduced to his rich client Adhiraj Kapoor (Khalid Siddiqui) and his family, which takes the daylights out of Urvil.
-The mysterious lady Celina is none other than Ambar, wife of Adhiraj, who, along with their young son Jahaan (Rehan Pathan) and Adhiraj's father Raghav (Kanwaljeet Singh), stay in their posh villa in Koregaon Park, Pune.
+It is here where he gets introduced to his rich client Adhiraj Kapoor and his family, which takes the daylights out of Urvil.
+The mysterious lady Celina is none other than Ambar, wife of Adhiraj, who, along with their young son Jahaan and Adhiraj's father Raghav, stay in their posh villa in Koregaon Park, Pune.
 Urvil loses interest in his job and wife and stalks Celina/ Ambar.
-His colleague David (Ninad Kamat) advises him to forget Ambar in order to save his marriage but he ignores his advice.
+His colleague David advises him to forget Ambar in order to save his marriage but he ignores his advice.
 Urvil tails Ambar continuously.
 Being fed up, she asks him to leave her alone and forget whatever happened between them as 'one night stand' but he refuses to do so and Urvil haunts her so much that he reaches their home and embarrasses Ambar.
 He rapes Simran, uttering Celina(Ambar)'s name.
 She picks up a fight with him and on the pretext of dropping him to his office, she races their car in the busy street asking Urvil to confess as to who is Celina and about their affair.
 He is terrified due to the rashly driven speeding car and admits to Simran about the illegitimate affair with Celina.
 She drops him on the road-side and tells him that it's all over between them.
 He returns home and begs her to pardon him for his folly but Simran is firm in refusing.
 Ultimately, Ambar calls Urvil to a spot on the highway to inform him that he should forget whatever happened between them and leave her alone.
 Urvil blames her for his marriage turmoil but she retorts that he was himself responsible.
 When Urvil threatens her that he would reveal the secret to Adhiraj, she informs him that she would do so herself irrespective of the consequence.
 She leaves him alone brooding about his future.
 The film ends with Urvil quitting his job and moving ahead in life in search of a new beginning.